mingyuopencv/hello-world/README.md

 # hello-world
-A new reposotory of mew world.
+A new reposotory of new world.